lucapette/web/main/content/writing/the-books-i-read-in-2025/index.md

 Painfully necessary read.
 It's very short but will punch you in the gut many many times.
 War from the perspective of a person that only thought of helping those in needs.

-More of a christian Gino Strada that entire christian countries.
+Gino Strada is more of a christian that entire christian countries.

 {{</ book >}}